ChristianSilvermoon/StrawberryPack/README.md

 If Regular is Vanilla and Modded is Chocolate, then *this* is Strawberry

 ## What's It Do?
-The Strawberry Pack attempts to improve the Vanilla experience with crafting recipe improvements, fun new features and quality of life changes.
+The Strawberry Pack attempts to improve the Vanilla experience with crafting recipe improvements, fun new features, and quality of life changes.

 For full details, check out the Repository's Wiki.